-- 26. If any of the above-described forfeitable property, as a result of any act or omission of the defendant: - (1) cannot be located upon the exercise of due diligence; - (2) has been transferred or sold to, or deposited with, a third person; - (3) has been placed beyond the jurisdiction of the Court; - (4) has been substantially diminished in value; or - (5) has been commingled with other property which cannot be subdivided without difficulty;

-it is the intent of the United States, pursuant to 18 U.S.C. § 982(b), to seek forfeiture of any other property of said defendant up to the value of the above forfeitable property.
+- 30. If any of the above-described forfeitable property, as a result of any act or omission of the defendant: - (1) cannot be located upon the exercise of due diligence; - (2) has been transferred or sold to, or deposited with, a third person; - (3) has been placed beyond the jurisdiction of the Court; - (4) has been substantially diminished in value; or it is the intent of the United States, pursuant to 18 U.S.C. § 982(b), to seek forfeiture of any other property of said defendant up to the value of the above forfeitable property.